UDS community hails new Registrar's appointment

 Mr. Nurudeen Issah Abubakar has been a Deputy Registrar in charge of Academic and Students Affairs.

-He joined the UDS administration as Assistant Registrar in 2001 and has held other portfolios including Assitant Registrar and Faculty Officer at the School of Medicine.
+He joined the UDS administration as Assistant Registrar since 2001 and has held other portfolios including Assitant Registrar and Faculty Officer at the School of Medicine.

 He also worked in the Offices of the Vice and Pro Vice-Chancellors and at the Directorate of Academic Planning and Quality Assurance (DAPQA).